“If Brexit occurs there will almost inevitably be a period of uncertainty, and uncertainty is what we can’t cope with.”

 Ultimately, an exodus of EU workers would have significant impacts on foreign worker-reliant industries, namely social care, hospitality, and agriculture.

-The recent changes in migration patterns of EU citizens has undoubtedly left certain organisations wondering how they can keep the lights on in Britain: Consider the case of the HR director for the Pret a Manger coffee chain who stated that only one in 50 applicants for jobs at the chain are British.
+The recent changes in migration patterns of EU citizens has undoubtedly left certain organizations wondering how they can keep the lights on in Britain: Consider the case of the HR director for the Pret a Manger coffee chain who stated that only one in 50 applicants for jobs at the chain are British.

 An exodus of EU workers is also a consideration for businesses relying on highly skilled workers.
 According to the KPMG survey of EU workers, “half of respondents with PhDs and 39% with postgraduate degrees are thinking about leaving.
 Equally, the likelihood of leaving rose the higher people’s income.”
 A study by Deloitte found that nearly half of highly skilled workers from the EU were thinking about leaving the UK in the next five years.